gourabdas98/BloggingApplicationProject/README.md

 # BloggingApplicationProject
-This is a Spring project using SwaggerUI
+This is a Spring Data project using Swagger UI